tspoorthi1/tspoorthi1/README.md

 - 👋 Hi, I’m @tspoorthi1
-- 👀 I’m interested in web development,solving complex problems and collabrating with others ddevelopers to create invoative solutions. i love exploring new technologies
+- 👀 I’m interested in web development,solving complex problems and collabrating with others developers to create invoative solutions.
+I love exploring new technologies.
-- 🌱 I’m currently learning node js and react js
+- 🌱 I’m currently learning  react js
 - 💞️ I’m looking to collaborate on exicting open source projects
 - 📫 How to reach me : You can reach me via email at thatipamulaspoorthi02@gmail.com
 - 😄 Pronouns: She/Her